 From its headwaters in southwest Colombia, near the sources of the Magdalena River in the Colombian Andes, the Caquetá River meanders east-southeastward until it receives the water from the Apaporis River at the Colombian-Brazilian border.
 The Apaporis is the largest blackwater tributary famous for its striking waterfalls and rapids.

 In Brazil, the river then takes the name Japurá and flows eastward until it joins the Solimões, the upper course of the Amazon.
 The Japurá, which has a strong current, is navigable for small boats.

-At its mouth, the Japurá River forms a network of channels and large islands, with seasonal lakes.
-It is the Amazon's fourth-largest tributary.
+The Japurá River forms a network of channels and large islands with seasonal lakes at its mouth.
+It is the Amazon River's fourth-largest tributary.

 Annual precipitation ranges from about 2,300 mm (90 in) near the mouth of the Japurá to more than 3,000 mm (118 in) in the middle and upper Caquetá Basin.
 Near the foothills, annual average rainfall can exceed 5,000 mm (200 in).